fetchai/agents-aea/docs/api/plugins/aea_ledger_solana/crypto.md

 # plugins.aea-ledger-solana.aea`_`ledger`_`solana.crypto

-This module contains the tests of the solana module.
+This module contains the Crypto implementation for the solana ledger.

 <a id="plugins.aea-ledger-solana.aea_ledger_solana.crypto.SolanaCrypto"></a>